-In the early 1980's, two biostatisticians, emeritus faculty Siu Hui and Naomi Fineberg, joined the faculty of the Department of Medicine.
-In 1984 they were joined by the current department chair Barry Katz and formed the Section of Biostatistics within the Regenstrief Institute.
+In the early 1980s, two biostatisticians, emeritus faculty Siu Hui and Naomi Fineberg, joined the faculty of the Department of Medicine.
+In 1984 they were joined by our former department chair Barry Katz to form the Section of Biostatistics within the Regenstrief Institute.

-Today, the Department of Biostatistics and Health Data Science has 17 faculty members who work with researchers in the Schools of Medicine, Public Health, Dentistry, and Nursing.
-The support staff includes a number of masters-level biostatisticians and data managers.
-The expanded faculty has also taken on new responsibilities in the education of graduate students and currently offers MPH, MS and PhD degrees as well as a doctoral minor in Biostatistics.
+Today, the Department of Biostatistics and Health Data Science has 25 faculty members who work with researchers in the Schools of Medicine, Public Health, Dentistry, and Nursing.
+The support staff includes a number of master's-level biostatisticians and data managers.
+The expanded faculty has also taken on new responsibilities in the education of graduate students and currently offers MPH, MS and PhD degrees as well as a doctoral minor in biostatistics.